videolan/x265/doc/reST/cli.rst

 	to keep the stream headers for you and you want keyframes to be random access points.
 Default disabled

+.. option:: --hrd, --no-hrd

+	Enable the signalling of HRD parameters to the decoder.
+The HRD parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
+Default disabled

 .. option:: --aud, --no-aud

 	Emit an access unit delimiter NAL at the start of each slice access